legin8/Nigel-Web-1/README.md

 Known Bugs:
 In block 5 the hover effect that makes the arrow move is broken because of the pointer-events: none; on the Div it's inside, I tried putting it outside of the div but still had the same problem.

+No markdown has been used in this Readme as I haven't been taught it.